huzama/Portfolio_Website/_news/announcement_3.md

 permalink: /news/korea
 ---

-Moved to Korea and Joined <a href='https://sites.google.com/a/kaist.edu/song-chong'> Data Science and Network Laboratory</a>
+Moved to Korea and joined <a href='https://sites.google.com/a/kaist.edu/song-chong'> Data Science and Network Laboratory</a>